ibm-cloud-docs/solution-tutorials/vpc-site2site-vpn.md

    ```
    {:codeblock}

 4. Next, edit the file **/etc/ipsec.secrets**.
-Add the following line to configure source and destination IP addresses and the pre-shared key.
-The key is the same as configured earlier.
-Replace **ONPREM_IP** and **GW_CLOUD_IP** with the known values.
+Add the following line to configure source and destination IP addresses and the pre-shared key configured earlier.
+Replace **ONPREM_IP** with the known value of the floating ip of the vpns2s-onprem-vsi.
+Replace the **GW_CLOUD_IP** with the known ip address of the VPC VPN gateway.

    ```
    ONPREM_IP GW_CLOUD_IP : PSK "20_PRESHARED_KEY_KEEP_SECRET_19"